grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ## Code examples

-Readers of documentation typically skim through it to find code samples they can copy and paste and run "as is".
-Because of this, we highly recommend you ensure that whenever possible the examples you provide are production-ready.
+Readers of documentation typically skim through it to find code samples they can copy and paste and run as is.
+Because of this and whenever possible, provide production-ready examples.

 However, it isn't necessary for every code example to be runnable in production.
 Some code examples are written to illustrate a point so that the developer can learn how to do something similar on their own.